-NEVER run your boat's engine(s) and the battery charger at the same time.
+NEVER run your boat's engines and the battery charger at the same time.

-- The battery charging systems (alternator and battery charger) installed on your boat are designed to charge conventional lead-acid batteries. - BEFORE installing gel-cell or other new technology batteries, consult with the battery manufacturer about charging system requirements. - Before using the battery charger, read all instructions and warnings: (1) on the battery charger, (2) on the batteries, and (3) in the battery charger manual. - The battery charger will automatically charge your boat's batteries when 110-volt AC power is being provided by shore power. - The battery switches can be in any position during charging. - During battery charging you may use 12-volt accessories, such as the lights and stereo, but battery charging will take longer.
+- The battery charging systems (alternator and battery charger) installed on your boat are designed to charge conventional lead-acid batteries. - BEFORE installing gel-cell or other new technology batteries, consult with the battery manufacturer about charging system requirements. - Before using the battery charger, read all instructions and warnings: (1) on the battery charger, (2) on the batteries, and (3) in the battery charger manual. - The battery charger will automatically charge your boat's batteries when 110-volt AC power is being provided by shore power, and the battery charger circuit breaker on the 110-volt AC master panel is On. - The battery switches can be in any position during charging. - During battery charging you may use 12-volt accessories, such as the lights and stereo, but battery charging will take longer.

-110-Volt AC System (2503 Only) (If Equipped)
+110-Volt AC System